sebbanwalker/sebbanwalker/README.md

 Tech is constantly evolving, and so am I. I love diving into new technologies, improving my existing skill set, and finding new ways to build better, faster, and more intuitive applications.
 I read weekly newsletters across different domains to learn about new frameworks, runtimes, updates in the tech field in general.

-# What am I working on right now?
+# What am I working on right now/close to completing?

+* New 2024 Portfolio
+* Two frontend applications and one fullstack application
-Right now I am working on a brand new portfolio, several frontend GUIs, improving my skills within Frontend and building rudimentary VSTs in C++ with JUCE Framework.
-I also practice LeetCode daily, check my profile out in the side bar!
+* Building rudimentary VSTs in C++ with JUCE Framework.
+* I also practice LeetCode daily, check my profile out in the side bar!

 # What tech am I finding fascinating at the moment?

-Right now I'm taking a look at integrating Deno 2.0 into my workflow, trying to build simple neural networks for ML in Python, and I'm taking a deep dive into JUCE Framework.
+* I'm taking a look at integrating Deno 2.0 & Shadcn UI into my workflow to optimize development efficiency
+* I'm studying machine learning by building simple neural networks with Python
+* I'm right now in a deepdive in JUCE framework to learn DSP, aspiring to one day build my own proprietary VSTs

+# What is on the horizon?

+I really want to

 # Certification